shivck13/image_extractor/README.md

 ## Class Variables

 ### `webdriver_bin_path` : str
 This is the binary path for chrome webdriver
+It can be chnaged to point to the chromedriver binary placed in your system

 ### `allowed_extensions` : list
 This is `list` of allowed image extensions